-Why buy repossessed?
+Why buy Repossessed Caravans?

-They will usually hold the goods for a short period, giving the client the chance to find the money to pay off the loan, and if the client cannot come up with the money the financial service provider will pass the items on to an auctioneer to try to get some of their money back.
+They will usually hold the goods for a short period, giving the client the chance to find the money to pay off the loan.
+If the client cannot come up with the money the financial service provider will pass the items on to an auctioneer to try to get some of their money back.

 - Repossessed goods are often newer than other second hand items.

-Where to buy repossessed caravans
+Where to buy repossessed caravans in South Africa

 They also allow you to view the caravans for sale the day before the auction.
-You can make a thorough investigation of any of the goods they have for offer so that you can be sure of the choice you are making.
+You can make a thorough investigation of any of the goods they have for offer.
+Therefore you can be sure of the choice you are making.

 If you have a good credit record and proof of a steady income, you can discuss a loan with them then and there and have you financial assistance approved.

 The following tips offer good advice on how to buy the right repossessed caravan.

-- Make sure that you are clear on the auctioneering process so that you do not make a mistake on the day.
+- Make sure that you are clear on the auctioneering process so that you do not make a bidding mistake on the day.

 - Decide on a budget and ensure that you stick to it.

 - If you need finance, come prepared with all the relevant documents.